facsimile-linux/facsimile/README.md

 Each commit should include an addition or change to a line in the `debian/changelog` file.
 Running `dch` will set this up for you in an editor.

+#### Ubuntu Versions

+* Trusty - comes with Scala 2.9.2
+* Vivid - comes with Scala 2.9.2
+* Wily - comes with Scala 2.11.6
+* Xenial - comes with Scala 2.11.6

+Will need to bundle with Scala libraries for Trusty / Vivid, and require that Scala is installed and not bundle for Wily / Xenial.

 ### Publishing

 * To create a new release candidate branch and release: